internet upload speed slow

 Because a typical internet user does far more downloading (streaming and browsing) than uploading (sharing content online), many ISPs have traditionally offered a higher download rate and a lower upload rate.
 This type of connection is known as an asymmetrical connection.

 While download rates still take the cake, we’re increasingly relying on upload speeds.
-We use video conferencing apps daily, in our personal and professional lives if we work from home.
+We use video conferencing apps daily in our personal and professional lives if we work from home.
 We send videos and photos to our friends and family via messaging apps and share content on our social media profiles.
-ISPs, such as Race, now offer fiber internet packages with the same upload and download speed rates.
+ISPs like Race, now offer fiber internet packages with the same upload and download speed.
 They’re called symmetric internet connections, also known as symmetrical speeds.

 upload internet speed slow